-It rained last night, which explains the steady stream of cars motoring around the circular dirt driveway at Harry and Barbara Norconk’s asparagus farm.
+It rained last night, which explains the steady stream of cars motoring around the circular dirt driveway at Harry and Barbara Norconk’s farm.
 After a downpour, asparagus in the Norconk field sprouts as fast as Harry and his crew can pick it.
-Car after car stops at this roadside attraction: a table nestled into the fluorescent green foliage, spilling over with green asparagus just plucked from the field.
+Car after car stops at this roadside attraction: a table nestled into the fluorescent green foliage, spilling over with spears just plucked from the field.
 The sign says self serve, $1.25 a pound.
-Asparagus shoppers make their selections spear by spear, weigh the green bundles, and drive off to steam them for supper.
+Shoppers make their selections, weigh the green bundles, and drive off to steam them for supper.

 Asparagus has arrived in Northern Michigan and people are hungry for it.
 The green shoots make their first appearance just after the last of the cold snaps, when the fields are doused with early spring’s mix of drizzle and sunlight.
 “It’s the first green thing after a long winter,” says Harry Norconk’s 89-year-old mother, Julia Norconk.
 “Once it’s here, it becomes a feeding frenzy.”